ten-protocol/ten-whitepaper/consensus.md

 Given that the nonce is a random number with sufficient entropy, we assume there cannot be a collision at this point.

 ## Preventing Repeated Random Nonce Generation
 In phase 3 of the protocol, the TEE of each aggregator generates a random nonce which determines the winner of the protocol.
-This introduces the possibility of gaming the system by restarting the TEE, and generating multiple numbers.
+This introduces the possibility of gaming the system by restarting the TEE and generating multiple numbers.

 The solution proposed by Obscuro is to introduce a timer upon startup in the constructor of the enclave.
 A conventional timer, based on the clock of the computer, is not very effective since the host can game it.